truong-bui/UEFNRAIDWebsite/src/pages/weapons.md

 ---
-layout: ../layouts/LearnLayout.astro
+layout: ../layouts/WeaponsLayout.astro
 title: "Weapons"
 ---

-## The page is in construction.
+## This page is in construction.
 Please stay in touch!
 <!-- AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme.
 I designed and crafted this based on [my personal blog](https://satnaing.dev/blog).

 This theme is aimed to be accessible out of the box.
 Light and dark mode are supported by